 STEP 2: In order to be ready to go to the Social Security Office to submit an application for a Social Security Number.
 You must have the following documents:

-- A “On-Campus Work Authorization” Letter from DSO verifying your employment eligibility from the Center for Global Engagement (Roscoe West 202; email@example.com)
+- A “On-Campus Work Authorization” Letter from DSO verifying your employment eligibility from A. Family Center for Global Engagement (Roscoe West 202; email@example.com)

 - Completed Form SS-5 (Application of Social Security Card)